build-on-aws/content/posts/how-i-got-started-learning-ai-ml/index.md

 Reinforcement learning: In reinforcement learning, the machine learning model learns to make decisions by interacting with an environment and receiving feedback in the form of rewards or penalties.
 The goal is to learn a policy that maximizes the cumulative reward over time.
 This is typically used for sequential decision-making tasks, such as game playing or robotics.
 [AWS DeepRacer](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-how-it-works-overview-reinforcement-learning.html?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=how-i-got-started-learning-ai-ml) is a perfect example to be quoted that exhibits reinforcement learning behavior

-## How can you get started in the world of AI/ML
+## How Can You Get Started in the World of AI/ML

 Incorporating AI/ML to solve a real life problem seemed like a difficult experience at first, but with services like Amazon Rekognition, SageMaker and Neptune I was able build a solution for an important problem and help Jerry to be more efficient on his gardening journey.

 Now Jerry has a simple mobile interface through which he can submit a snap of the plant’s. the application will analyze the image using Amazon Rekognition, then provide recommendations and insights based on the analysis, leveraging the trained model and knowledge graph stored in Neptune.

-### Step - 1 : Socialized to collaborate, Improve positive and productive learning experience and got exposed to diverse perspectives
+### Step - 1 : Socialized to collaborate, improve positive and productive learning experience and got exposed to diverse perspectives

 While interacting with others, I got introduced to the material being presented by others, listened to concepts, asked question.
 By receiving feedback from others helped me understand the material and remember it more effectively.